Types of Makeup Brushes: The Complete Guide to Makeup Brush Names & Uses

 Flat and tapered, lip liners help finish your lip look.
 Precisely line your lips, smooth over imperfections, and gracefully shape your mouth.

 While we’re talking about makeup brushes, it’s important to keep an eye on your routine to avoid infections, rashes, and other unseemly effects from using dirty brushes.
 To wash your brushes and keep bacteria at bay, use a gentle cleanser or brush-specific cleanser and wet the bristles (avoid getting water on the handles).
-Then, swirl the brush on a paper towel and repeat until the brush is clean.
+Then, swirl the brush on a paper towel, or try a makeup brush cleaning wipe, and repeat until the brush is clean.
 Make sure there is no soap left in the bristles by rinsing them.
 Let the brushes air dry to preserve their shape.

 Makeup brushes and their uses can be a complicated puzzle to solve but it’s well worth the trouble.
 The right types of makeup brushes and knowing how to use them properly can elevate your beauty game.
 If you need detailed instructions for applying makeup, we’ve got you covered, too.